jumaa0/University-System/README.md

 ## <span style="color: green;">Project Completion 100%</span>

 Hey there!
-Welcome to my College Data Management System project repo.
+Welcome to my University Data Management System project repo.
 This project is my playground to showcase my data engineering skills – a mix of database magic, scripting wizardry, and Java charm.

 ## What's Inside?

 - **Database Design:** Crafted a slick Entity Relationship Diagram (ERD) to map out the database schema.

 - **SQL Implementation:** Got my hands dirty with Oracle SQL to shape the database tables.

-- **Data Population:** Sprinkled some Python magic to bring the database to life with realistic data.

 - **PL/SQL:** Added some spice with functions, procedures, and triggers for a snazzy database.